Visiting L’île Verte Provence’s Green Island

 Another Island Visit

 Île de Porquerolles is the biggest of three small islands that make up the Îles d’Hyères or Les Îles d’Or (Golden Islands), located just off the coast of Hyères.
 The island of Porquerolles is small at 7km long and 3km wide.
-Since 1820, there has been a small village and a lighthouse that dates from 1837.
+Since 1820, there has been a small village and a lighthouse from 1837.
 Francois Fournier purchased the island in 1912 and planted 200 hectares of vineyards.
 This vineyard was some of the first wines classified as Côtes de Provence.
-For art lovers, Porquerolles has the Fondation Carmignac, which was established as a corporate foundation in 2000.
-Today there are now over 300 artists’ works in the collection.
+For art lovers, Porquerolles has the Fondation Carmignac, established as a corporate foundation in 2000.
+Today, there are over 300 artists’ works in the collection.
 In addition, the Foundation provides an annual photojournalism award, valued at 50,000 Euros, to the successful applicant.

 Please share this with friends and family.